Heather Peace: Acting career

-Peace studied acting at Manchester Metropolitan University, where she obtained a BA(Hons).
+Peace studied acting at Manchester Metropolitan University, where she obtained a BA (Hons) degree.

 Peace's break into television came when she joined the ITV soap opera Emmerdale, playing the character Anne Cullen for seven episodes between January and June 1997.

 Her first professional stage role was in the 1997 Harrogate Theatre production of My Fair Lady, playing Eliza Doolittle.
 She subsequently has played Miranda in Shakespeare's The Tempest and the same character in the actor-musician spoof Return to the Forbidden Planet.

 After leaving Emmerdale, Peace took parts in The Bill and Dangerfield, before being cast as Firefighter Sally "Gracie" Fields in the ITV series London's Burning from 1998 until the programme's cancellation in 2002.
 During this time, Peace made a TV movie called Thunder Road, in which she played Sonia.
 Between 2003 and 2005, Peace played minor roles in television series including Casualty and Where the Heart Is.

-Peace played Special Air Service Trooper Becca Gallagher on the ITV action series Ultimate Force alongside Ross Kemp.
+Peace played Special Air Service Trooper Becca Gallagher in the ITV action series Ultimate Force alongside Ross Kemp.
 Becca was part of the 3rd and 4th series, aired between 2005 and 2008.
 Peace has given credit to the writers for making Becca 'one of the lads', rather than an overly emotional character and said she had 'so much fun' playing the hero in the show.
 Ross Kemp has argued the show is made far more interesting by including a female role and believes Peace was the perfect choice for the part ("she is absolutely superb").

 During 2006 and 2007, Peace starred in Kay Mellor's TV series The Chase as single mum Fiona Jones.
 Quite a different character to the action girls often played by Peace, Fiona is portrayed as a left out family member whose resentment and betrayals lead into unexpected sinister behaviour.
 She then appeared in television series including Coronation Street, Heartbeat and Holby City.
 In 2008, Peace appeared as the secretly abusing wife in the "Private Sins" episode of Blue Murder.
 She also starred in the film 31 North 62 East where Peace plays again part of a Special Air Service unit.
-Peace is Captain Jill Mandelson, who will seek help in her twin Kimberly (also played by Peace) to unfold the political corruption that lead to the death of the rest of her unit.
+Peace is Captain Jill Mandelson, who will seek help in her twin Kimberly (also played by Peace) to unfold the political corruption that led to the death of the rest of her unit.